No products in the cart.

 And there are a few things you should understand about tags:

-For more on categories and tags, see Categories and Tags in the WordPress documentation.
+For more on categories and tags, see Categories: Check EVENT to appear on calendar and Tags in the WordPress documentation.
 (The screenshots will look a bit different than what you see in the PWL store dashboard, but the underlying WordPress functionality is the same.
-See Categories for a more indepth look at categories.)
+See Categories: Check EVENT to appear on calendar for a more indepth look at categories.)

 (You will set the date and time of the event itself, in just a couple steps.)

 There are a few options for HTML ticket theme; you can ignore that as well.
 If you have a business/store logo or professional portrait/profile photo (as mentioned in steps 6 and 8), you can add it to the ticket, which can be a nice touch.

 We’re doing our best to keep the tutorials accurate and up to date, but if you notice anything that might need to be edited, please leave a comment below.
 And if you got stuck, click the “How can we help?” link and let us know what was unclear.

 This tutorial was created for ProlificWriters.Life by Ted Altenberg, owner and principal web designer at Agora Media Services.
 Ted was an educator (teacher, curriculum specialist and administrator) for 32 years, and has been doing web design for over 20 years.
 Until his retirement from education in the summer of 2019, web design was his “side gig;” now that he’s retired, Agora Media Services is his second career.

 Ted is also a host here at PWL, and has a number of offerings of support, training and coaching on WordPress and other topics related to website hosting, security and design.

 You must be logged in to post a comment.